Johnson-Dsouza/SentryToSlack/README.md

 ## Installation
 #### Running Locally
-1. Create a clone of the Gather-bot repository on your local machine.
+1. Create a clone of the SentryToSlack repository on your local machine.
 ```
 $ git clone https://github.com/Johnson-Dsouza/SentryToSlack.git
 ```